baylerblanchard/insurlytics_demo/README.md

 # insurlytics_demo
-Converts complex life insurance illustrations into interactive illustrations.
+Converts complex life insurance illustrations into interactive graphs.

-I need to try to get the testing environment ready this week.
+To run this project locally,